-DESCRIPTION OF THE CITY...
-The City of Arlington, Texas (the "City"), is located at the center of the Dallas-Fort Worth Metroplex, between Dallas and Fort Worth and eight miles south of the Dallas/Fort Worth International Airport.
-The City, which encompasses 99.5 square miles, had a 2023 estimated census population of 405,420.
-The City operates as a home-rule city under a Council-Manager form of government as established by its home rule city charter in which the Mayor and nine member City Council (the "Council" or "City Council") serve as the legislative body.
-Three council members and the Mayor are elected "at-large" and five council members are elected in five single member districts.
-All members of the Council are elected for terms of three years, with the elections being held in even/odd years for approximately half of the seats and provide the following services to the citizens of the City: public safety (police and fire), public works, public welfare, parks and recreation, public health, water and wastewater utilities, and general administrative services.
-The City operates the System (defined herein) as a self-supporting enterprise fund.
-The City has leased operation of the landfill to Republic Services since 2005.
+The City is located at the center of the Dallas-Fort Worth Metroplex, between Dallas and Fort Worth and eight miles south of the Dallas/Fort Worth International Airport.
+The City, which encompasses 99.5 square miles, had a 2024 estimated population of 411,501.
+The City operates as a home-rule City under a Council-Manager form of government as established by its City Charter.
+There is a nine-member City Council (the "Council" or "City Council") vested with local legislative power.
+Three council members and the Mayor are elected "at large" and five council members are elected in five single-member districts.
+All members of the Council are elected for terms of three years (for no more than three terms), with the elections being held in even/odd years for approximately half the seats and provides the following services to the citizens of the City: public safety (police and fire), public works, public welfare, parks and recreation, public health, water and wastewater utilities, and general administrative services.
+The City operates its water and wastewater system, its storm water system and its sanitary landfill operation (currently outsourced) as self-supporting enterprise funds.